 There is a risk management system in place in the Bank, based on the NBM requirements, the recommendations of the Basel Committee on Banking Supervision, the recommendations of external audit firms, the advice received from external experts, as well as on the Bank's own experience acquired over time.
-Thus, the concept of the three defense lines has been adopted, which focuses on the involvement of all the Bank subdivisions in risk assessment and which corresponds to the bank's profile:
+Thus, the concept of the three defense lines has been adopted, which focuses on the involvement of all the Bank subdivisions in risk assessment and which corresponds to the Bank's profile:

 - First line of control: operational controls aimed at identifying and preventing breaches and irregularities in the working process.
-These are carried out manually by the employees of the business departments where these risks are generated or automated within the IT applications used. - Second line of control: comprises procedures, processes that form the framework for effective risk management and operations to oversee their implementation and enforcement, including monitoring of established limits for particular risk categories.
-These activities are managed by the risk and compliance function. - Third Line of Control: is intended to review the work of the other two Lines, thus providing an independent perspective on risk management within the organization.
-The aggregate effectiveness of the internal control framework is assessed on the basis of reports from the Internal Audit Department by the Audit Committee.
+These are carried out by the employees of the business departments where these risks are generated - manually or automated within the IT applications used. - Second line of control: comprises procedures, processes that form the framework for effective risk management and operations to oversee their implementation and enforcement, including monitoring compliance of established limits for particular risk categories.
+These activities are managed by the Bank's risk management function and compliance function.. - Third Line of Control: is intended to review the work of the other two Lines, thus providing an independent perspective on risk management within the organization.
+The aggregate effectiveness of the internal control framework is assessed on the basis of reports from the Internal Audit Department by the Audit Committee, external audit controls, organized according to internal needs or regulatory requirements.

 The Bank Supervisory Board ensures the proper organization and continuous development of risk management activities, setting the general strategies for the Bank business, including the approval of the risk profile and strategy.
 The Bank Supervisory Board is responsible for defining capital and risk targets.
-Although the Board delegates risk management tasks to various structures within the Bank, it retains ultimate responsibility for these activities.
+Although the Board delegates responsibilities related to risk management to various structures within the Bank, it still retains the final and overall responsibility for implementing governance principles that ensure the efficient and prudent management of the Bank.
 The Risk Committee advises the Supervisory Board and the Management Board on the Bank strategy and risk appetite and assists them in implementing that strategy.

-The Management Board ensures the proper implementation of the business management framework by implementing appropriate internal control mechanisms and risk management systems.
-Thus, the Management Board has control roles according to its powers and attributions, including operational control using tools for self-control and early correction.
+The Management Board ensures the proper implementation of the Bank's business management framework by applying and implementing appropriate internal control mechanisms and risk management systems.
+Thus, the Management Board has control roles according to its powers and attributions, including operational control using tools for self-control and prevention.

 The independent risk management function is under the direct supervision and responsibility of the Bank Supervisory Board.
 The risk management function has sufficient authority, independence, resources and does not have managerial or financial profit generating responsibilities in the Bank.
 It monitors the Bank's actual risk profile and examines it in relation to strategic objectives and risk appetite.
-The head of the risk management function has the bank's right to oppose the adoption of a proposal or decision related to the Credit Transaction examined within the Credit Committee.
+The head of the risk management function has the Bank's right to oppose the adoption of a proposal or decision related to the Credit Transaction examined within the Credit Committee.
 For example, in case of application the right of veto, the credit transaction is considered rejected for approval by the Credit Committee.

-Independent internal audit is a legal requirement and a central pillar of the internal control system.
+The Internal Audit function is an independent function, a legal requirement and a central pillar of the internal control system.
 The audit periodically assesses all business processes and contributes to strengthening and improving them.